 Compulsive Gambling Addictive Disorder

-Our evidence-based gambling treatment track was developed by clinicians with years of experience in this field and has helped over 1,200 patients who have suffered with gambling and substance addiction.
+Our evidence-based gambling treatment track was developed by clinicians with years of experience in this field and has helped over 1,200 patients who have suffered from gambling and substance addiction.
 People who struggle with compulsive gambling require treatment plans that address every aspect of their disease, from mental health concerns to social conditions.
-Every patients path is different, so each person’s needs are also addressed differently in order to create an effective treatment plan that is tailored to that individual.
+Every patient’s path is different, so each person’s needs are also addressed differently in order to create an effective treatment plan that is tailored to that individual.

 After developing solutions targeted towards primary needs, patients in the compulsive gambling addiction therapy move into the individualized therapeutic care phase and recovery process, where we focus on care for the mind, body, and spirit.
 During this phase in therapy, patients work with our gambling specialist to identify core issues and internal characteristics that have produced negative life circumstances and fueled their gambling addiction.
 Patients also receive assistance in getting on the right path to resolve these problems and develop healthier lifestyle choices and patterns.

 For almost every illness or medical condition, physiological measures such as X-rays, blood tests, and electrocardiograms are used to make a diagnosis.
 At FHE Health, we believe physiological evaluations can and should be administered to treat addiction.
 As we continue to learn more about how the brain, addiction, and mental illnesses work, we continue to find ways to more accurately diagnose addiction and track patients’ success during treatment.